-Whether it’s your New Normal, your New Year’s resolution to get a better work/life balance, or you just want to get better organised, the home office is definitely here to stay in 2021.
-Work, study or admin, we’ve got ideas to help you create a personal space that fits the bill.
+Whether it’s your new normal, your route to achieving a better work/life balance, or you just want to get better organised, the home office is definitely here to stay!
+Work, study or school work, we’ve got ideas to help you create a personal space that fits the bill.

 1. Do your own thing